-Junior School lunch orders are to be placed in the class lunch order box at the commencement of the school day.
+Junior School lunch orders are preferably placed via the QKR App or can be placed in the class lunch order box at the commencement of the school day.
 Lunch orders will be delivered to classes by nominated class lunch monitors.
+Children without food will be provided a basic sandwich and/or fruit.